TANSTAAFL!

 It’s something of a subtle point, but minds are not caused by bodies; they supervene.
 The mind exists in terms of the body, much as software exists in terms of hardware, as a pattern in it, an abstraction.
 But hardware doesn’t cause software; software is hardware seen from a distance, much as words are formed from letters but not caused by them.

 (Naturally, yet another form of essentialism, Platonic idealism, insists that these abstractions are more fundamental than what they abstract from.
-Essentialism is the gift that keeps on giving; like herpes.)
+Essentialism is the gift that keeps on giving: like herpes.)

 This confusion about the relationship between the physical and the mental is what drives incompatibilism.
 It creates a categorical error, akin to trying to answer “Why did the chicken cross the road?” with “Because its molecules moved in that direction”.